ipspace/netlab-examples/multi-platform/cyber-crane-mesh/README.md

 # General lab description
 We really needed to create a lab to test some features and to have a playground for new ideas.
-Netsim provided an excellent platform to create a lab with a variety of devices and topologies programmatically.
+Netlab provided an excellent platform to create a lab with a variety of devices and topologies programmatically.
 The topology looks like an enormous robotic crane with a lot of moving parts - hence the name **Cyber Crane Mesh**.

 This lab creates a network with: